 About

-Potnis is currently pursuing a PhD in International and Comparative Education at Columbia University, specializing in sociology and comparative medis studies.
-He is also a Doctoral Fellow in the ICEP program and a Research Associate at the Center for Sustainable Futures.
-His research examines media as a form of education, exploring how it translates into public action to challenge cultural norms, advance climate justice, and address social inequity—ultimately fostering social movements in the Global South.
-He holds an MSc in Computational Design Practices from Columbia University GSAPP, and a BS (Hons) in Arts and Entertainment Technologies from the UT School of Design and Creative Technologies.
+He is currently a PhD student in International & Transcultural Studies at Columbia University, where he serves as a Doctoral Fellow and Research Associate at the Center for Sustainable Futures.
+His research approaches media as a form of civic education, asking how visual systems shape public understanding and translate into collective action around climate justice and social inequality.
+Potnis holds an MSc in Computational Design Practices from Columbia University GSAPP and a BS (Hons) in Arts and Entertainment Technologies from the University of Texas School of Design and Creative Technologies.

-His recent work was featured in a group exhibition at the 2025 Biennale Architettura in Venice, where he used AI image compositing to generate low-carbon brick designs inspired by localized earthen construction practices.
-Prior to beginning his PhD, Potnis served as a Design Fellow at Columbia Entrepreneurship and Columbia World Projects, leading social impact workshops for groups including the Obama Foundation Scholars and Columbia's Business School.
-He also worked at Columbia’s Natural Materials Lab, developing life-cycle assessment tools for climate education, and at labr, where he contributed to the creation of the first climate marketplace for direct action.
+His recent work was featured at the 2025 Venice Architecture Biennale, where he used image-compositing techniques to prototype low-carbon earthen construction systems.
+Prior to his doctoral studies, Potnis served as a Design Fellow at Columbia Entrepreneurship and Columbia World Projects, leading visual workshops on social impact for the Obama Foundation Scholars.
+He has also worked at Columbia’s Natural Materials Lab, developing life-cycle assessment tools as visual artifacts, and at labr, where he contributed to the development of a climate marketplace oriented toward public participation.

 Awards & Recognitions